dart-lang/pub-dev/doc/help-api.md

 - `grantedPoints` / `maxPoints`: the current values of `pana` scores
 - `tags`: the tags assigned by `pana` or by `pub.dev`

-Absent values or values that are not calculated yet return `null`.
+If a value has not been calculated yet (e.g. for newly created packages) it will be `null`.

 ## FAQ